Do Not Watch [Infinite]

 She quickly tapped the final message.

-[Mommy is dead.
-Player will face Daddy who will be returning home in 2 days.]
+Mommy is dead.
+Player will face Dad alone when he returns home in 2 days.

 Mo Bai: "…"